 Panama: 12-day cruise tour of Panama, the country and the canal, including kayaking on Gatun Lake.
 Cruise transits the canal, taking 3 nights with stops along the way to view the canal operations, wildlife and local people, plus a land tour to visit indigenous people and Panama City.
 The privately-chartered catamaran 24-passenger M/S DISCOVERY is operated by Grand Circle Cruise Line.

-South America: Itineraries with a cruise element include the Galapagos Islands, a 3- or 4-night cruise aboard an exclusively chartered yacht, plus Machu Picchu and Cusco; a 6-night Amazon and tributaries cruise aboard an exclusively chartered 24-passenger riverboat; and Patagonia, Tierra del Fuego and the Chilean fjords and glaciers aboard the 90-passenger SKORPIOS III shared with other passengers, while ashore with a guide it is no more than 25 O.A.T. passengers.
+South America: Itineraries with a cruise element include the Galapagos Islands, a 3- or 4-night cruise aboard an exclusively chartered 16-passenger yacht, plus Machu Picchu and Cusco; a 6-night Amazon and tributaries cruise aboard an exclusively chartered 24-passenger riverboat; and Patagonia, Tierra del Fuego and the Chilean fjords and glaciers aboard either the 100-passenger STELLA AUSTRALIS or VENTUS AUSTRALIS shared with other passengers, while ashore with a guide it is no more than 25 O.A.T. passengers.

-Antarctica: 15-day cruise tour from Buenos Aires includes a 9-night expedition cruise aboard the 150-passenger OCEAN DIAMOND operated by Grand Circle Cruise Line sailing from Ushuaia.
-Groups of no more than 25 passengers go ashore at landings along the Antarctic Peninsula and the South Shetland Islands.
+Antarctica: 15-day cruise tour from Buenos Aires includes a 9-night expedition cruise aboard the company-owned 98-passenger CORINTHIAN sailing from Ushuaia.
+Groups of no more than 22 passengers go ashore at landings along the Antarctic Peninsula and the South Shetland Islands.